-- 1.1 This Policy has been produced as a result of the legal requirements set out in the Management of Health and Safety at Work Regulations 1999, as amended, which places a duty on the Council with regard to the health and safety of new and expectant mothers. - 1.2 The Regulations define new and expectant mothers as: - those who are pregnant - those who have given birth within the previous 6 months - those who are breastfeeding. - 1.3 Giving birth is defined as 'delivered a living child or, after 24 weeks of pregnancy, a stillborn child'.
+- 1.1 This policy has been produced as a result of the legal requirements set out in the Management of Health and Safety at Work Regulations, which place a duty on the Council with regards to the health and safety of new and expectant mothers. - 1.2 The above Regulations define new and expectant mothers as: - · those who are pregnant; - those who have given birth within the previous 6 months; - those who are breastfeeding. - 1.3 Giving birth is defined as 'delivered a living child or, after 24 weeks of pregnancy, a stillborn child'.